ecohealthalliance/grits-api/README.md

 ## As part of total GRITS deployment

-You may elect to install all GRITS components at once (this backend and the front-end [diagnostic-dashboard](https://github.com/ecohealthalliance/diagnostic-dashboard) by following the instructions in the [grits-deploy-scripts](https://github.com/ecohealthalliance/grits-deploy-scripts) project.
+You may elect to install all GRITS components at once (this backend, the front-end [diagnostic-dashboard](https://github.com/ecohealthalliance/diagnostic-dashboard), and the [girder](https://github.com/ecohealthalliance/girder) database) by following the instructions in the [grits-deploy-scripts](https://github.com/ecohealthalliance/grits-deploy-scripts) project.

 The provided deploy script [deploy.sh](deploy.sh) will fetch all dependencies, include nltk data and annie, and use `supervisorctl` to launch the API server and celery processes for managing diagnoses.
 (TODO Nathan please flesh this out a little bit)